hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 When it asks which media to use, choose USB.
 It will scan and detect the installation files automatically.
 The installer will automatically detect the EFI and swap partitions available.
 It is quite intelligent in figuring out which partitions to use, but you need to tell it specifically.
 Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but rest-assured that most of it is fairly self-explanatory.

-If you used LVM then there are some additional steps.
-Before rebooting run:
+If you followed the partitioning scheme in this guide, then you may skip to the next section.
+If, however, you used `LVM` (Logical Volume Manager), then there are some additional steps to do before rebooting:

 ```
 mount -o bind /dev /mnt/dev